PauloRDev/Weather-App/README.md

-**Weather App**
+# Weather App

-Marcação feita no HTML, estilizado usando CSS e BootStrap, Comportamentos com JavaScript Puro e Manipulação com DOM.
+Markup made in HTML, styled using CSS and BootStrap, Behaviors with Pure JavaScript and Manipulation with DOM.

 Link: https://my-def-climatempo.netlify.app/